CodeFromAnywhere/gptide/docs/README.md

 # Building your own products on top?

 Because it's just an API, you can build things with ChatGPT with any techstack.
-However, I am opinionated, and I recommend Typescript (Node.js, Next.js, and React) because I built a way to build full stack apps with that super quickly (see typerepo.com) and I've started with a course about it (see codefromanywhere.com)
+However, I am opinionated, and I recommend Typescript (Node.js, Next.js, and React) because I built a way to build full stack apps with that super quickly (see [typerepo](https://typerepo.com)) and I've started with a course about it (see [codefromanywhere](https://codefromanywhere.com))

 To get started with ChatGPT, there are many ways:

-1. Use chat.openai.com manually.
-Not recommended
+- Use [chat.openai.com](https://chat.openai.com/) manually.
+Not recommended, it is painfully slow and often down
-2. Use the reverse-engineered API you can find open source on GitHub
+- Use the reverse-engineered API you can find open source [on GitHub](https://github.com/acheong08/ChatGPT) (seems archived)
-3. Use the browser-automation library you can find open source on GitHub
+- Use the browser-automation library you can find open source [on GitHub](https://github.com/transitive-bullshit/chatgpt-api)

-The 3 latter ones can make you get started in a more controlled environment: you can build your own user interfaces on top of ChatGPT with React (or any other framework).

-Please DM me on Discord for the most recent links to these GitHub libraries.
+- Build your system against the headless GPT IDE API.
+See `headless-gpt-ide.md` for more details!